vikascjadhav/prompts/prompt.md

 Ensure the output is well-structured, detailed, and easy to review.

 ---------------------------------------------
-Executive Summary Copilot Prompt (MOM5)
+Executive Summary Copilot Prompt (MOM)
 --------------------------------------------